pareshppp/llm-finetuning-cookbook/README.md

         *   **Stage 1:** Freeze the vision encoder and LLM, and train only the projector module.
         *   **Stage 2:** Unfreeze the LLM (or apply LoRA) and do an end-to-end SFT on vision-language instructions.
     4. Use a library like LLaVA's official repo or a TRL example for VLM finetuning.

+#### `18_Merging_LoRA_Adapters.ipynb`
+*   **Objective:** Managing dozens of LoRA adapters is inefficient.
+What if you could combine them?
+*   **Steps:**
+     1. Introduce the concept of merging adapters to create a single, multi-skilled model without full retraining.
+     2. Finetune two different LoRAs on the same base model (e.g., one for Python coding, one for writing SQL).
+     3. Use a library like mergekit to perform various merge techniques (e.g., TIES-Merging, SLERP).
+     4. Evaluate the resulting model to see if it retains both skills.

+### **Appendix**
+#### `Debugging.md`
+*   **Objective:** A living document covering:
+*   **Content:**
+   *   CUDA Out of Memory: Explain what causes it (batch size, model size, sequence length) and the solutions (gradient accumulation, 4/8-bit quantization, LoRA, DeepSpeed/FSDP, Unsloth).
+   *   Loss goes to NaN (Not a Number): Explain causes (unstable learning rate, bad data, gradient explosion) and solutions (learning rate schedulers, gradient clipping, data cleaning).
+   *   Model "Forgets" or Performance Degrades: Discuss catastrophic forgetting and how techniques like LoRA or lower learning rates can mitigate it.
+   *   Slow Training: Tips for profiling and identifying bottlenecks (I/O, CPU, etc.).